christophe-calmejane/bashUtils/README.md

 - `<User Name>` is _YourAppleID_
 - `<Password>` is "@keychain:AC_PASSWORD"
 - `<Notarization Bundle Identifier>` is any bundle identifier you want (might be different than the actual application)

+## gen_cmake.sh

+Script to generate a CMake solution.

+## gen_install.sh

+Script to generate a product installer.

+## load_config_file.sh

+Script to load and parse a config file.

+## utils.sh

+Set of useful bash functions.